+Examination Board Examiner

-Examination Board The board of persons referred to in Section 7.12 of the WHW.
+The board of persons referred to in Section 7.12 of the WHW.

-Member of staff who is designated by the Examination Board to administer Examiner examinations and assess the results thereof or an external expert.
+Member of staff or external expert not employed by the institution who has been designated by the Examination Board to administer examinations and assess the results thereof.